launchcodedev/app-config/README.md

       ```

       Now you'll likely want to be able to use these types in your code.
 You can import
-      `@servall/app-config` directly, and they types of your config will be enforced.
+      `@servall/app-config` directly, and the types of your config will be enforced.

       ```typescript
       import config from '@servall/app-config';